BANGLA SERIES, DAY 1 – 4

 DUBLIN – DHAKA

 Inside the Fashion Slums of Bangladesh.
-After my trip to Pakistan I had fallen in love with the sub-continent and knew I had to go back and explore Bangladesh properly having visited several years ago.
+After my trip to Pakistan, I had fallen in love with the subcontinent and knew I had to return to explore Bangladesh properly, having visited it several years earlier.

 WELCOME BACK TO COUNTRY NUMBER 68

-Truth is I couldn’t have told you anything I did worthwhile besides buy my dad a cricket ball.
-I know it has so much to offer and now I’m giving it a proper chance.
+The truth is, I couldn’t have told you anything I did that was worthwhile besides buying my dad a cricket ball.
+I know it has so much to offer, and now I’m giving it a proper chance.

 WHERE IS BANGLADESH?